calebisholaa/MMM-PictureVerse/Readme.md

    - Display your camera feeds during the camera display portion of the cycle
    - Monitor your cameras for motion in the background
    - Immediately display motion clips when detected, with visual alerts
+   - Keep only one image per camera per hour to maintain organization

 ## How It Works